art101nft/radio.art101.io/README.md

-# PhunkRadio
+# Art101 Radio

-PhunkRadio is a fork of IRC!Radio made by my friend dsc_.
+Art101 Radio is a fork of IRC!Radio made by my friend dsc_.
 It is a radio station for Discord servers.
 You hang around on Discord, adding YouTube songs to the bot, listening to it with all your friends.
 Great fun!